slidenerd/Fpam/README.md

 			<dl>MESSAGE_ONLY_LINK</dl>
 			<dd>A postId with message tag that has only a link in it also known as LINK_CONTENT and may contain data in the other fields such as groupName, caption, description which will be referred to henceforth as MESSAGE_ONLY_LINK</dd>
 			<dl>MESSAGE_TEXT</dl>
-			<dd>A postId with message tag that has only text and may contain data in the other fields such as groupName, caption, description which will be referred to henceforth as MESSAGE_TEXT</dd>
+			<dd>A postId with message tag that has only compositeGroupKeywordId and may contain data in the other fields such as groupName, caption, description which will be referred to henceforth as MESSAGE_TEXT</dd>
 			<dl>MESSAGE_TEXT_AND_LINK</dl>
-			<dd>A postId with message that that has text and LINK_CONTENT and may contain data in the other fields such as groupName, caption, description which will be referred to henceforth as MESSAGE_TEXT_AND_LINK</dd>
+			<dd>A postId with message that that has compositeGroupKeywordId and LINK_CONTENT and may contain data in the other fields such as groupName, caption, description which will be referred to henceforth as MESSAGE_TEXT_AND_LINK</dd>
 		</dl>
 		<ol>
 			<li>For a postId of type MESSAGE_EMPTY